Guide To Payday Loans

 If you aren’t certain that you would be able to repay the amount you want to borrow on the date agreed then you should seriously consider seeking another way to cover your expenses.
 Or look to cut your expenses instead.

 Despite the rules brought in by the FCA, if a borrower fails to keep up with the repayment schedule agreed with the lender, charges can still rack up and they may end up having to repay the loan plus the same amount again in interest charges.
 You should consider carefully whether you will be able to afford to repay the loan in full.
-What you don’t want to do is ending up taking other loans to repay earlier loans as this can drive you into a cycle of growing debt.
+What you don’t want to do is end up taking other loans to repay earlier loans as this can drive you into a cycle of growing debt.

 Taking out a payday loan may also affect your ability to get other forms of credit, particularly mortgages.
 Many of the larger mortgage lenders won’t consider lending to an applicant who has applied for a payday loan in the last six months.
 Other lenders consider that somebody who has used payday loans in the recent past – particularly if they have taken out more than one loan – represent a poor credit risk because this form of finance can be a sign of financial distress.